Key takeaways:

 2. Housecall Pro

-Housecall Pro is a field service management platform built for home service businesses of all sizes, from solopreneurs to teams with up to 100 employees.
+Housecall Pro is a home service business software built for businesses of all sizes, from solopreneurs to teams with up to 100 employees.

 How much does it cost?

-Housecall Pro’s pricing starts at $59/mth for a single user or $149/mth for up to five.
+Housecall Pro’s pricing starts at $59 per month for a single user, $149 per month for up to five, and $299 per month for up to eight users.
 Specific add-ons, like vehicle tracking, come with additional fees.

 How does it compare to ServiceTitan?

 Housecall Pro is a more affordable and simpler alternative to ServiceTitan, especially for smaller teams.
-However, it doesn’t have built-in route optimization, meaning users will have to pay an additional monthly fee for an integration if they need that feature.
+However, it doesn’t have built-in route optimization, meaning you’ll have to pay an additional monthly fee for an integration if you need that feature.

-While it doesn’t offer the same level of marketing support as competitors such as Jobber, it’s a good option if you’re just getting started.
+While it doesn’t offer the same level of marketing support as competitors such as Jobber, HouseCall Pro is a good option if you’re just getting started.
 It offers a straightforward setup and onboarding process, making it easy for you and your team to make it part of your routine.

 3. FieldEdge

-FieldEdge is a field service management tool for small to large enterprises in the following industries:
+FieldEdge is a field service management tool for small to large enterprises in industries like HVAC, plumbing, locksmithing, and appliance repair.

 How much does it cost?